IvoGluhchev/AWS-SQS/README.md

 # AWS-SQS
-AWS SQS simple code snippets in C# get you in the fast lane
+AWS SQS simple code snippets in C# to get you in the fast lane